explosion/spacy-experimental/projects/span_finder/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Span Boundary Detection
+# 🪐 spaCy Project: Span Finder

-This project introduces a new experimental suggester that learns to predict span boundaries for more precise candidate spans.
+This project introduces a new experimental suggester that learns to predict span boundaries to produce more precise candidate spans.

 ## 📋 project.yml